Cat and Dog Orthodontics in Boxborough

 Just like humans, pets can have poorly aligned teeth (malocclusion) that only orthodontic care (braces) can correct.
 The primary goal of veterinary orthodontics is to create a functional, comfortable bite (occlusion).
 The specialists at Veterinary Dental Services offer various orthodontic techniques that can help with malocclusion, with special consideration to the facial shape and temperament of every patient.
 It’s important to also keep in mind that veterinary orthodontic care requires frequent visits for the best results.

 We keep the safety and comfort of all of our patients at the forefront with all of our dental services.
-As an AAHA-accredited hospital, we also follow specific guidelines for our orthodontic services, allowing for the best results.
+As an AAHA-accredited hospital, we also follow specific guidelines for our cat and dog orthodontic services, allowing for the best results.
 With that in mind, you can be confident in the orthodontic care your pet receives while in our facility.
 While not every pet is a candidate for braces (in some cases, extraction is the only possible option), we consider all available options before resorting to extraction.

 Classes of Malocclusion